yabejones/Coursera_Getting_Cleaning_Data/README.md

 More specific information regarding abbreviations and conventions I used to name the columns are explained in the CodeBook.md file, also provided in this repository.

+LIBRARIES

+You will need the R packages pacman, tidyverse and data.table installed.
+Pacman is a utility that facilitates loading multiple libraries.

+What the Code Does

+I first manipulated the column names to select the ones containing "mean" and "std" but eliminating "meanfreq".
+This allowed me to immediately delete the unnecessary columns after importing the data, which I kept in the "test" and "train" files (not sure whether that was a good thing).

+Next I cbinded the measurements in the X files with the subjects and activities, then rbinded train and test together.

+Finally the combined dataset were summarised using dplyr.

 Thank you and all my best to my classmates.